SModelS/smodels/docs/manual/source/SModelSTools.rst

 Cross Section Calculators
 -------------------------

+These tools compute LHC production cross sections for *MSSM particles* and write them out in :ref:`SLHA convention <xsecblock>`.
+This is particularly convenient for adding cross sections to SLHA input files, see :doc:`Basic Input <BasicInput>`.

 Pythia and NLLfast Cross Sections
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This tool computes LHC production cross sections for *MSSM particles* and writes them out in :ref:`SLHA convention <xsecblock>`.
-This can in particular be convenient for adding cross sections to SLHA input files, see :doc:`Basic Input <BasicInput>`.
-The calculation is done at LO with `Pythia8 <http://pythia.org>`_ or `Pythia6.4 <http://pythia6.hepforge.org>`_ ; K-factors
-for colored particles are computed with `NLLfast <http://pauli.uni-muenster.de/~akule_01/nllwiki/index.php/NLL-fast>`_.
+In the basic "xseccomputer", the calculation is done at LO with `Pythia8 <http://pythia.org>`_ or `Pythia6.4 <http://pythia6.hepforge.org>`_ ; K-factors for colored particles are computed with `NLLfast <http://pauli.uni-muenster.de/~akule_01/nllwiki/index.php/NLL-fast>`_.
 Signal strength multipliers can optionally be supplied for each "mother" particle.
 However, use at your own risk!
 Make sure the output is sensible and contains all cross sections for all production mechanisms you are interested in!

 **The usage of the cross section calculator is:**